 5G: LG lent us a T-Mobile variant of the V60 and it supports T-Mobile’s 5G network.
 We were able to take the phone out and test it on T-Mobile’s sub-6GHz 5G network and came away impressed.
 T-Mobile’s 5G footprint is pretty solid in the metro NYC area and delivered download speeds in excess of 150Mbps.

 UX: LG has cleaned up its Android user interface, but it’s still not the best one out there.
 The newer fonts and graphical elements come across as outdated and inelegant.
 I wish the pre-loaded themes and wallpapers were better.
 It does offer plenty of room for customization.
-At least the V60 is running Android 10 and has the February security patch installed.
+The V60 is running Android 10 and has the February security patch installed, but can be upgraded to Android 11 via an OTA update.

 I do have to take exception to the amount of preinstalled bloatware.
 There are nearly 20 T-Mobile and other apps loaded onto the phone.
 While some can be removed, some cannot.
 The phone’s 128GB of storage isn’t in any danger of being overrun, but it’s aggravating to have unremovable apps stuck on your phone.